YAGO 4.5: A Large and Clean Knowledge Base with a Rich Taxonomy: Result

-\paragraph{Quality.} To evaluate the quality of the new KB, we draw inspiration from the criteria for ontology evaluation that a recent survey identified~\cite{ontology-evaluation}: \textbf{Consistency} refers to the absence of logical contradictions.\footnote{ First, we computed the deductive closure, and then, we verified the disjointness axioms using \emph{rdflib}~(\url{https://rdflib.readthedocs.io}).
-Finally, we validated the SHACL constraints utilizing \emph{pySHACL}~(\url{https://github.com/RDFLib/pySHACL}) to ensure the correctness and consistency of our data. } \textbf{Complexity} refers to the extent to which the ontology is complicated.
+\paragraph{Intrinsic evaluation.} To evaluate the quality of the new KB, we draw inspiration from the criteria for ontology evaluation that a recent survey identified~\cite{ontology-evaluation}: \textbf{consistency} refers to the absence of logical contradictions.
+For this purpose, we verified the logical consistency of YAGO using the OWL API\footnote{\url{https://owlcs.github.io/owlapi/}} and Pellet~\cite{pellet}, an OWL DL reasoner for Java, in 4 hours.
+Additionally, we validated the SHACL shapes with Jena SHACL\footnote{\url{https://jena.apache.org/documentation/shacl/}} in 1h30. \textbf{Complexity} refers to the extent to which the ontology is complicated.
 We propose to measure it (1) by the number of top-level classes (i.e., the number of direct subclasses of \emph{Thing}; the fewer the better), and (2) by the average number of paths from an instance to the root in the taxonomic tree (the fewer the better). \textbf{Modularity} is the degree to which the ontology is composed of discrete subsets.
 In our case, these subsets are the disjoint classes, and we report the number of (non-redundant and actively enforced) class disjointness statements as an indicator. \textbf{Conciseness} requires the absence of redundancies, and we count the number of taxonomic loops, taxonomic links that are redundant because of transitivity, and relations whose inverse also exists. \textbf{Understandability} is the degree to which the ontology can be comprehended.
-This is difficult to operationalize, but we can at least report the percentage of identifiers that have human-readable names. \textbf{Coverage} refers to the degree that the ontology covers the domain knowledge.
+This is difficult to operationalize, but we can at least report the percentage of identifiers that have human-readable names. \textbf{Coverage} refers to the degree to which the ontology covers the domain knowledge.
 We report the number of classes and facts per instance (excluding labels etc.).